 Day 2 Bike Tour to Thattekad (50 km) and Kayak Tour

 After breakfast we start with our first Biktour to the bird reserve Thattekad.
 On small roads we meander tranquilly through green rice and spice plantations and experience the rural life of Kerala from the saddle.
-On the banks of the Periyar River and the foreshore of the West Gaths is our camp (Hornbill Camp).
+On the banks of the Periyar River and the foreshore of the West Gaths is our camp.
 The afternoon is free.
-The surrounding area is ideal for a smaller hike or a kayak tour.
+The surrounding area is ideal for a smaller plantation walk or a kayak tour.

 Accommodation is in fixed tents with beds and private bathrooms.

 Distance: 50 km, 200 hm

 Catering incl.: B, L, D

 Day 3 Bike Tour to Munnar – the city of tea and round trip through the tea (approx. 50 km)

 First we cycle along the Periyar River through the forests of Neriyamanagalam.
 From the reeds of the forests, local baskets and mats are braided.
 We enjoy the beautiful view of the surrounding mountains.
 The climb high to Munnar is crisp.
 Therefore, after about 30 km, we change to our escort vehicle and drive up to Munnar.
 Munnar is located at an altitude of 1,600 meters and is surrounded by tea plantations, national parks and numerous hiking trails.
 Munnar used to serve as a retreat for British colonial rulers during the hot summer months.
 An enchanting and deep green landscape awaits us.
 Of course, strong cyclists can also ride this route with one of our guides on their own.
 After lunch in Munnar we go on a wonderful bike tour through the tea for about 20 km.
 We meet the tea pickers and learn a lot about the tea on the tour.
 In the evening we can stroll through the small market of Munnar before we rest in the hotel and have dinner.